-For six years, he was British Acupuncture Council Regional Coordinator for South East Scotland and he is currently Chair of the Scottish Association of Professional Homoeopaths.
+For six years, he was, and is now again, British Acupuncture Council Regional Coordinator for South East Scotland and he is currently Chair of the Scottish Association of Professional Homoeopaths.
 He works in Edinburgh, Scotland.

 Note: If ClickBank is the retailer of this product: CLICKBANK® is a registered trademark of Click Sales, Inc., a Delaware corporation located at 917 S. Lusk Street, Suite 200, Boise Idaho, 83706, USA and used by permission.
 ClickBank’s role as retailer does not constitute an endorsement, approval or review of this product or any claim, statement or opinion used in promotion of this product.

 Copyright © 2013 by Frame of Mind Publishing and Jonathan Clogstoun-Willmott, www.qistagnation.com.

 1/ To Read on your Kindle or Kindle app.

 For this, you must first have the Kindle app or Kindle device.
 Through it you can buy Qi Stagnation - Signs of Stress, which is currently available on KDP Select.

 2/ In paperback, sent to you by post from Amazon, to read by turning the physical pages and to keep on your bookshelf >>>

 To buy this version via Amazon, click on the image on the right >>>